Let your soul stand cool and composed before a million universes. (Walt Whitman)

-Well, that is a good question and there are many potential answers; however, the simple truth is that I make art because it is a natural thing for me to do.
-To create pictures is to be involved in a strange, wonderful and mysterious activity that deepens the sense of mystery and fascination that I think we all experience in our lives.
+Well, that is a good question and there are many potential answers; however, I make art because it is a natural thing for me to do.
+To create pictures is to engage in a wonderful and mysterious activity that deepens the sense of mystery and fascination that I think we all experience in our lives.

-How do I use art as a form of expression?
+How do I use art as form of personal expression?

 What’s my perspective?

 What do I want my art to communicate?

-In any discussion of seeing and perception, we know that what we see with our eyes is only a fragment of the whole story, the tip of the iceberg.
-We don’t merely see what is directly in front of us, we see in relation to ourselves, our past and our experiences.
-If my paintings have an ‘uncertain’ quality then I may have made progress because nothing in this world stays the same, nothing is fixed.
-The real magic and power of art resides, in the alchemy of materials, memory, awareness, experience and feeling.
-This is why painting is ultimately so rewarding and when you get it right…you just know.
+In any discussion of seeing and perception, we know that what we see with our eyes is only a fragment of the entire story, the tip of the iceberg.
+We don’t merely see what is directly in front of us; we see in relation to ourselves, our past and our experiences.
+If my paintings have an ‘uncertain’ quality then I may have made progress because nothing in this world stays the same.
+The real magic and power of art lives in the alchemy of materials, memory, awareness, experience and feeling.
+Painting is ultimately so rewarding and when you get it right… you just know.

 Why am I interested in Photography?